Efficient and Scalable Path-Planning Algorithms for Curvature Constrained Motion in the Hamilton-Jacobi Formulation

 \subsection{Level Set vs. Optimal Control Formulation: the Time Horizon and Obstacles}

 In all the preceding derivations, we implicitly assume that the vehicles are moving in free space.
 Here we discuss how one may account for obstacles which impede the vehicles.
-We also discuss the role of the time horizon $T$, because both the manner in which we include obstacles and the time horizon arise as a consequence of modeling the problem using level set equations, as opposed to what is perhaps a more natural control-theoretic model.
-We use level set equations because they are amenable to the available numerical methods.
+We also discuss the role of the time horizon $T$, because both the manner in which we include obstacles and the time horizon arise as a consequence of modeling the problem using level set equations, as opposed to what is perhaps a more natural control-theoretic model. \RV{To reiterate, we use level set equations because they are amenable to the available numerical methods.
 Specifically, using the level set formulaton allows us to derive an HJB equation which can resolve time-optimal paths \emph{without} using any boundary conditions.
 This is desirable because in section \ref{Numerics}, we describe how one can solve the HJB equation by reframing it as an optimization problem for which it difficult to incorporate boundary conditions.
 However, this decision has ramifications that deserve some discussion.}